Roasting a Turkey

-I make a couple of quarts of gravy and freeze the rest in baggies.
+I make at least two quarts (yes, really) of gravy and freeze the rest in ziptop bags.
 Myum.

 A really big bird is hard to cook well.
 10-12 pounds is easy to handle and cooks well and in any event, stay under 15 pounds.
 Cook's Illustrated developed a recipe for 20-pound birds that serves 20-24 people but I would rather do two smaller birds.
 If you have a, 18-22 pound birds, the basic method is

 Brined or not?